preset-io/backend-sdk/README.rst

 - ``preset-cli superset sql``: run SQL interactively or programmatically against an analytical database.
 - ``preset-cli superset export``: export resources (databases, datasets, charts, dashboards) into a directory as YAML files.
 - ``preset-cli superset sync native``: synchronize the workspace from a directory of templated configuration files.
-- ``preset-cli superset sync dbt``: synchronize the workspace from a DBT project.
+- ``preset-cli superset sync dbt``: synchronize the workspace from a dbt project.

 All the ``superset`` sub-commands can also be executed against a standalone Superset instance, using the ``superset-cli`` command.
 This means that if you are running an instance of Superset at https://superset.example.org/ you can export its resources with the command: